sibbi16/Portfolio/README.md

     <a href="https://github.com/sibbi16/Portfolio/issues">Request Feature</a>
 </h3>

-## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/sibbi16/Portfolio).
-Thanks!

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio Sibghat</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.

 - React.js
-- Node.js
-- Express.js
-- CSS3
-- VsCode
-- Vercel

 ## Features